MelonKony/millmint/site/intro/faq.md

 ## This is the Epoch of Rest

 **These stories are about good places and people**.
-They take place in a fictional state called {{<link/vekllei>}}, which is an Atlantic country that does not use money.
+They take place in a fictional state called [[Vekllei]], which is an Atlantic country that does not use money.
 The point of this project is to take the purity of that idea seriously, and immerse a place of wonder in the real world.

 > So this is Utopia,<br>
 > Is it?
 Well — <br>